moneyforward/insdog/src/site/markdown/1-Overview/README.md

 In order to make those possible in a programmatic way, test writers are supposed to define what they want to do in a form of an object.
 It will be called an action, and in **InsDog**, it will be called `Act`, `Scene`, or `Action`, depending on the context and purposes they fulfil.
 4. **Application Neutrality:**
-Although it is developed for **caweb**, it is designed to be able to work for other applications from the day one.
+Although it is developed for a certain internal application in **MoneyForward**, it is designed to be able to work for other applications from the day one.
-As you see in the package structure, we have a package `jp.co.moneyforward.autotest.ca_web`.
-Outside this package, nothing is depending on the application's spec.
-We can always add a new package for a new application.
+It has a built-in support for Web application's UI testing leveraged by **Playwright**, but it's not limited to the area.
+By creating custom scenes and acts, you can apply it to API tests and others, too.
 5. **Separation of Tests, Accessing model:**
 Similar to the neutrality for applications, it has a concept of **Accessing Model**.
 It is a common concern to have a "top-heavy" automated testing pyramid after successful attempts of testing automation.